openaps/docs/docs/docs/Customize-Iterate/offline-looping-and-monitoring.md

 * If you are using this configuration for G4 receivers and (1) are online and (2) want to see RAW BGs in NS, then you must remember to add `rawbg` to your ENABLE line in your Heroku/Azure settings.
 You will also have to go to your Nightscout site's settings and select "always" from the Show RAW BG options.
 You will also have to select `g4-raw` (if on master branch) or `g4-upload` (if on dev branch) as the CGM type in the loop setup script.

-### Entering carbs and setting temporary targets while offline
+### Entering carbs while offline
 While offline you will not be able to enter carbs and set temporary targets using Nightscout.
 You have two options to enter carbs while offline.
 You can use the Medtronic pump's Bolus Wizard.
-When using the Bolus Wizard be careful to avoid an A52 error if you have enabled SMB.
-The second option is to use the Medtronic pump's Capture Event feature.
+When using the Bolus Wizard, be careful to avoid an A52 error if you have enabled SMB.
+By default, use of the Bolus Wizard disables SMB for 6 hours.
+The second option, which as far as we know avoids the A52 risk, is to use the Medtronic pump's Capture Event feature.
 To turn on the Capture Event feature, do these steps:

 1. Go to the CAPTURE EVENT ON/OFF screen: Main > Utilities > Capture Option
 2. Select On, then press ACT.